Western River Railroad: Overview

 Sponsored by Takara Tomy, the Western River Railroad is one of two rail attractions at Tokyo Disney Resort, the other being the DisneySea Electric Railway at Tokyo DisneySea.
 Unlike other Disney railroad attractions, it does not circle the whole park.
 Instead, the railroad only passes through Adventureland, Westernland, and Critter Country.
 Additionally, this railroad has a track gauge is narrow gauge as compared with other Disney railroad track gauges of narrow gauge.

-At the time that the Western River Railroad was opened, Japanese rail regulations required that any railway line with more than one stop be subject to the same rules as any other conventional rail line, which included running on a timetable and collecting fares.
+At the time that the Western River Railroad was opened, Japanese rail regulations required that any railway line with more than one stop be subject to the same rules as any other conventional rail line, which included running on a timetable and collecting fares; this law was eventually abolished on April 1, 1987.
 As such, there is only one stop on the Western River Railroad in order to avoid having to charge fares and to allow the use of passenger cars that are not fully enclosed, which would not be allowed otherwise.
-The law was eventually abolished on April 1, 1987.